-There are no specific contraindications for any of the intranasal corticosteroids or azelastine (Astelin).
+There are no specific contraindications for any of the intranasal corticosteroids, azelastine (Astelin) or olopatadine (Patanase).
 Hypersensitivity to any of the ingredients in the nasal spray or inhaler contraindicates its use.
 If a topical corticosteroid replaces a systemic corticosteroid, signs of adrenal insufficiency may appear.